-- Felix P. Biestek, S.J., Photograph Collection—ca. 1921–1970.
-Photographs documenting the School of Social Work, individual Jesuits, Chicago and Loyola's Lake Shore Campus, West Baden, and the Orient.
+- Felix P. Biestek, S.J., Photograph Collection—Fr.
+Biestek documented the School of Social Work, individual Jesuits, Chicago and Loyola's Lake Shore Campus, West Baden, and his travels to the Far East.

-- Rev. Thomas J. Bryant, S.J., Photograph Collection—ca. 1958–1979.
-Negatives for the 1958 to 1965 Loyola yearbooks; photographs documenting the Lake Shore and Water Tower Campuses; Chicago scenes; Rome, Egypt, Palestine, Israel, and Turkey.
+- Thomas J. Bryant, SJ, Photograph Collection, 1958-1979.
+Fr.
+Bryant was the photographer for the 1958 to 1965 Loyola yearbooks.
+He also photographed the Lake Shore and Water Tower Campuses; Chicago; Rome, Egypt, Palestine, Israel, and Turkey.

 - Catholic Church Extension Society Photograph Collection—ca. 1899–1981 (Bulk 1908–1950).
-Photographs of missions, churches, priests, and people helped by CCES in the United States, Guam, the Mariana Islands, Philippines, Puerto Rico, Samoa, Virgin Islands, Austria, Bahamas, Cuba, China, Dominican Republic, India, Holland, Ireland, Japan, Italy, Mexico, Nicaragua, Papua New Guinea, Palestine, Ryukyu Island, South Africa, South Korea, Yugoslavia, and Uganda.
+This collection is made up of photographs sent to the Catholic Church Extension Society as well as photographs used in Extension Magazine.
+It includes photographs of missions, churches, priests, and people helped by CCES in the United States, Guam, the Mariana Islands, Philippines, Puerto Rico, Samoa, Virgin Islands, Austria, Bahamas, Cuba, China, Dominican Republic, India, Holland, Ireland, Japan, Italy, Mexico, Nicaragua, Papua New Guinea, Palestine, Ryukyu Island, South Africa, South Korea, Yugoslavia, and Uganda.
 The collection also contains photographs of the general office, Archbishop Quigley's funeral, events, individuals, chapel boats, chapel cars, and church furnishings.

-- Margaret M. Dagenais Photograph Collection—n.d.
-Photographs and slides of Dagenais with students and her artwork.
+- Margaret M. Dagenais Photograph Collection — Photographs and slides of Dagenais with students and her artwork.

-- Thomas J. Dyba Photograph Collection—ca. 1952–1958.
-Photographs and negatives documenting student life at Loyola including athletics, Curtain Guild, and campus scenes.
+- Thomas J. Dyba Photograph Collection, 1950-1963 Thomas J. Dyba documented student life at Loyola including athletics, Curtain Guild, and campus scenes, during the 1950s.

 - Loyola Academy Photograph Collection—ca. 1909 to 1940.
 Photographs of classes, athletics, and student life.

-- Mary Margaret Kelly Photograph Collection—ca. 1975–1999.
-Photographs taken by former Loyola staff member Mary Margaret Kelly of Loyola campuses, buildings, faculty and staff members, and events.
+- Mary Margaret Kelly Photograph Collection —ca. 1975–1999.
+Former Loyola staff member Mary Margaret Kelly documented Loyola campuses, buildings, faculty and staff members, and events.

-- Raymond V. Schoder, S.J., Slide Collection—ca. 1960s–1980s.
-Slides documenting Byzantine Art, Chicago, Loyola University Chicago, Near Eastern Art, Spain and Portugal, Africa, the Far East, the United States, Pompeii, Ancient Greece, and Ancient and Modern Rome.
+- Raymond V. Schoder, SJ, Slide Collection—ca. 1960s–1980s.
+Fr.
+Schoder documented ancient Greek and Roman sites, ancient Egyptian site, Byzantine Art, Chicago, Loyola University Chicago, Near Eastern Art, Spain and Portugal, Africa, the Far East, and the United State.

 - University Photograph Collection—ca. 1920s to present.
 Photographs, slides, and negatives documenting buildings, campuses, and student life.